 Today's snowflake was inspired by the hibiscus colorway by Sara's Colorwave Yarn, and hibiscus seems like a pretty good name.
 I tested the pattern with a Lizbeth colorway, raspberry frappe, very similar to my own hibiscus in my backyard each summer.

-This pattern is featured in this year's snowflake pattern booklet benefitting the Colorado-Wyoming Chapter of the Multiple Sclerosis Society.
-The 25-pattern booklet includes my turtleflake pattern (of which I provided a sneak peak last Wednesday), 16 of my personal favorite Snowflake Monday patterns previously published here on my blog but not included in the previous two pattern booklets, and seven brand new two-color snowflake patterns I am not planning to publish anywhere else.
-Today's pattern is a sneak taste of the seven new patterns, five of which are featured on the booklet cover, and one of which is in my new header at the top of this page.
+This pattern is featured in this year's snowflake pattern PDF booklet benefiting the Colorado-Wyoming Chapter of the Multiple Sclerosis Society.
+The 25-pattern PDF booklet includes my turtleflake pattern (of which I provided a sneak peak last Wednesday), 16 of my personal favorite Snowflake Monday patterns previously published here on my blog but not included in the previous two pattern PDF booklets, and seven brand new two-color snowflake patterns I am not planning to publish anywhere else.
+Today's pattern is a sneak taste of the seven new patterns, five of which are featured on the PDF booklet cover.

 To obtain a copy of the PDF booklet, please make a tax-deductible contribution either in my husband's name or my name.
 Each time a contribution is made, the NMSS notifies us, and then I send the PDF to the email address provided to the NMSS at the time of donation.

 We both try to check our email accounts each day, but please don't be alarmed if you do not receive an immediate response.
 Sometimes we have no internet signal, sometimes during the workday we are unable to do personal things, and every once in a while (about twice each year in the past), the NMSS email notification system burps and doesn't get through.
 If you do not hear from us within three days after making a donation, please contact me at the email address in the sidebar to the right.